FuelLabs/fuel-docs/src/glossary.md

 ## Public Key

 A cryptographic key that is generated from its associated private key and can be shared publicly.
+Addresses are derived from public keys.

 ## Receipt